-- 70. The Federal Trade Commission ("FTC") has promulgated numerous guides for businesses which highlight the importance of implementing reasonable data security practices.
-According to the FTC, the need for data security should be factored into all business decision-making. - In 2016, the FTC updated its publication, Protecting Personal Information: 71.
-A Guide for Business, which established cyber-security guidelines for businesses.
-These guidelines note that businesses should protect the personal patient information that they keep; properly dispose of personal information that is no longer needed; encrypt information stored on computer networks; understand their network's vulnerabilities; and implement policies to correct any security problems.
-17 - 72.
-The guidelines also recommend that healthcare businesses use an intrusion
+- 77. The Federal Trade Commission ("FTC") has promulgated numerous guides for businesses which highlight the importance of implementing reasonable data security practices.
+According to the FTC, the need for data security should be factored into all business decision-making. - 78.
+In 2016, the FTC updated its publication, Protecting Personal Information: A Guide for Business, which established cyber-security guidelines for businesses.
+These guidelines note that businesses should protect the personal patient information that they keep; properly dispose of personal information that is no longer needed; encrypt information stored on computer networks; understand their network's vulnerabilities; and implement policies to correct any security problems.30